Yelp/dockersh/README.md

 Local (per user) settings for a specific user's dockersh instance.

+Settings should be contained prefixed with a [docker] block

 Setting name  | Type | Description | Default value | Example value
 ------------- | ---- | ----------- | ------------- | -------------
 imagename  | String | Mandatory, the name of the image to launch for the user.
 The %u sequence will interpolate the username | busybox | ubuntu, or %u/mydockersh